New app finds upcoming yoga classes wherever you are

-TORONTO, April 15 (Reuters) - From hatha to vinyasa and everything in between, a new app helps yoga lovers find upcoming classes nearby.

-Om Lovers, an iPhone app, detects a user’s location and shows yoga classes happening at studios around them, including time and directions.
+Om Finder, an iPhone app, detects a user’s location and shows yoga classes happening at studios around them, including time and directions.

 “The vision was to get more people on planet earth doing yoga,” said Nancy Richardson, vice president of digital and brand strategy at Vancouver-based yoga apparel company Lululemon.